I like hiking in Lapland, for extended periods (6 weeks), alone

 The cell phone remains switched off most of the time, as there's no way to charge it out there.
 (Nor could I charge a GPS when its batteries wore out.)
 I just check text messages once or twice a week.
 I used to lug a Canon EOS 5D or an EOS 3 with an L-series lens, but have since come to my senses and bought a used Canon PowerShot A720 IS specifically for hiking.
 One of these days I might bring an amateur radio transceiver with me.

 Carrying all the food for six weeks would be tough, but four weeks is just possible.
 Having a store somewhere halfway through the hike makes things a lot easier.
 Many stores carry quite reasonable pancake batter mix as well.
 Of course, if you can rely on catching enough fish, you can cut down on the food you must carry.
+Mostly I don't rely on it, but fresh fish is major, major, major YUM in the midst of dried foods.
 In the autumn, the forest is also full of berries and mushrooms—but I really don't like the latter.
 And you can't replace pancakes.
+Mmmmmm, pancakes.
+Pancakes are gooooood.

-Here's the pancake mix, enough for a sturdy evening meal plus breakfast the following morning (for one hungry hiker):
+Here's the pancake mix, enough for a sturdy evening meal plus breakfast the following morning (for one hungry hiker).
+I guess you could utilize dried egg in there as well, but I've always just used extra powdered milk instead: